May 8, 2011

 Matthew 5:39 (paraphrased).

-John Calvin, The Epistles of Paul the Apostle to the Romans and to the Thessalonians, Calvin’s Commentaries, eds.
-David F. Torrance and Thomas F. Torrance, trans.
-Ross Mackenzie (Grand Rapids: Eerdmans, 1995), 279.
+John Calvin, The Epistles of Paul the Apostle to the Romans and to the Thessalonians, trans.
+Ross Mackenzie, eds.
+David F. Torrance and Thomas F. Torrance, Calvin’s New Testament Commentaries (Grand Rapids: Eerdmans, 1960), 279.
 Paraphrased.

 Romans 2:4 (paraphrased).

 Luke 15:2 (paraphrased).

 Luke 10:29 (NIV 1984).